Panopto - Video Capture

 Record & Go Studio:

 Use ATS's Record & Go Studio to capture your presentation.
-We have profession level video capture equipment, along with a digital whiteboard -- all in a quiet, comfortable setting.
+We have professional level video capture equipment, along with a digital whiteboard -- all in a quiet, comfortable setting.
 The studio is open to faculty, staff, and students (please arrange for training in advance before using our studio).

 Let's Get Started!